-There are two types of Section 8 companies in India, based on their scope and operations:
+There are two types of Section 8 Company Registration in India, based on their scope and operations:

 - Charitable Company: A charitable company is a non-profit organization that is established for charitable purposes, such as the promotion of religion, education, art, culture, or social welfare.
 This type of company must operate for the benefit of the general public, and any profits generated must be used for charitable purposes.

-To be eligible to open a Section 8 company in India, the following criteria must be met:
+To be eligible to open a Section 8 Company Registration in India, the following criteria must be met:

 - Objectives: The company’s objectives must be for promoting commerce, science, art, education, research, social welfare, religion, charity, or any other similar objective.
 The primary objective of the company must not be to earn profits.